Chukwuebukaoguejiofo/Programming_cheat_sheets/linux/ssh_tutorial.md

 # paste contents of your public keys into this file, on the server you want to access:
 # each .pub key should go into a separate line
-# this is basically a list of 'users' that can access the machine.
+# this is basically a list of 'user public keys' that can access the machine.
 ~/.ssh/authorized_keys

-# this is basically a list of 'machines' that can access your computer ?
+# this is basically a list of machines accessed by the user of this machine
 ~/.ssh/known_hosts